Should You Worry About Morning Sickness?

 There are effective treatments

 Nausea and vomiting during pregnancy can be treated in a number of ways.
-Avoiding triggers that may make you feel bad—such as fatty or spicy foods, smells, bright lights, and car rides—can reduce symptoms.
+Avoiding things that may make you feel bad—such as fatty or spicy foods, smells, bright lights, and car rides—can reduce symptoms.
 Get plenty of fresh air and stay hydrated.
 It’s recommended that pregnant people drink 8 to 12 cups of water per day, although your HCP may have another suggestion.

-Eating small, frequent meals and sticking to bland foods like broth, gelatin, rice, crackers, potatoes, or toast might help prevent nausea, too.
+Eating small, frequent meals and bland foods like broth, gelatin, rice, crackers, potatoes, or toast might help prevent nausea, too.
 You can also try bananas, rice, applesauce, or toast (the “BRAT” diet).
-Ginger, including ginger tea or ginger supplements, candies, or sodas (watch the sugar!) may help.
+Ginger, including ginger tea or ginger supplements, candies, or sodas (watch the sugar) may help.
 Don’t use cannabis, which is not proven to be safe for the baby and may also harm the health of the pregnant person.

 Judith A Smith, Karin A Fox, MD, Shannon M Clark.
 Nausea and vomiting of pregnancy.
 UpToDate.
 April 2021.